microsoft/vscode-docs/docs/python/tutorial-django.md

     ![Django tutorial: insertion of the djextlayout code snippet](images/django-tutorial/code-snippet-inserted.png)

-1. At the insertion point in the "title" block, write `Home`, and in the "content" block, write `<p>Home page for the Visual Studio Code Django tutorial.</p>`, then save the file.
-These lines are the only unique parts of the extended page template:
+1. At the insertion point in the "title" block, write `Home`, then press Tab to jump to the "content" block, write `<p>Home page for the Visual Studio Code Django tutorial.</p>`, and then save the file.
+These lines are the only unique parts of the extended page template.

 1. In the `templates/hello` folder, create `about.html`, use the snippet to insert the boilerplate markup, insert `About us` and `<p>About page for the Visual Studio Code Django tutorial.</p>` in the "title" and "content" blocks, respectively, then save the file.